mahdi-raji/learning-notes/README.md

 # 🧠 Learning Notes

 This repository contains personal learning notes, diagrams, and summaries on various technical topics I explore during my development journey.
-The notes are primarily structured and maintained using [Obsidian](https://obsidian.md/) in mark down format .
+The notes are primarily structured and maintained using [Obsidian](https://obsidian.md/) in markdown format.

 ## 📂 Structure